MeganHancock/fs-journal/journal/03/questions.md

 04. What are some of the benefits of the `Proxy` object that we are using in our structure for applications?

-  > | Proxy objects allow further security and encapsulation by aliasing data and throwing errors when the original data is attempted to be accessed.|
+  > | Proxy objects allow further security and encapsulation by aliasing data and throwing errors when the original data is attempted to be accessed.
+It allows you to clearly define getters and setters.|

 05. What the difference between a `class` and an instance of a `class`?